MicrosoftDocs/fabric-docs/docs/governance/use-microsoft-purview-hub.md

 >[!NOTE]
 > If you are a non-admin user and don't own or haven't created any content, the hub won't contain any insights.
 >
 > For some users, the hub won't open at all when they select the **Microsoft Purview hub** option.
-See [Considerations and limitations for more detail about this exceptions](#considerations-and-limitations.).
+See [Considerations and limitations for more detail about this exceptions](#considerations-and-limitations).

-For more information about the Fabric/Purview integration, see [Use Microsoft Purview to govern Microsoft Fabric](./microsoft-purview-fabric.md).

 ## Get insights about your Microsoft Fabric data